55. Gensho 100ml

 This legendary soy sauce is made using the traditional method of koji lid brewing.

-Gensho is also popular among chefs.
+Gensho is popular among chefs